-I began playing the guitar as a child, started repairing and building as a teenager, have apprenticed with master luthiers and now, nearly 40 years after beginning, I have convinced myself I am qualified to offer an informed opinion on this topic, replete with generalities, stereotypes and a mixed metaphor or two. ;~}
+I began playing the guitar as a child, started repairing and building as a teenager, have apprenticed with master luthiers and now, 40+ years after beginning, I have convinced myself I am qualified to offer yet one more opinion on this topic. 😊

 Consider the following contrasts:

-I admit the chef-prepared meal vs. microwave dinner contrast may be a bit harsh, but I am intending to point out the distinction between examples of custom made and run-of-the-mill, factory-produced items.
+The chef-prepared meal vs. microwave dinner contrast may be a bit harsh, but I am intending to point out the distinction between examples of custom made and run-of-the-mill, factory-produced items.
 While a chef is certainly capable of producing a boring plate, his or her reputation and career hinges on such missteps, and it won’t happen often.
-It is just as unlikely that any diners will be raving over their next microwave meal, their eyes rolling back in their heads, their senses overwhelmed with gastronomic delight, overheard uttering words such as ambrosial, gustatory, brackish, dulcet and sapid!
+It is just as unlikely that any diners will be raving over their next microwave meal, their eyes rolling back in their heads, their senses overwhelmed with gastronomic delight, overheard uttering adjectives such as ambrosial, gustatory, brackish, dulcet and sapid!